Dale is a Tony Award® and Telly Award® -winning producer and entrepreneur.

 Dale founded EDGEWOOD as a fundraising consultancy but quickly shifted to focus more on his passion—theatrical and multimedia production.
 His first co-produceorial adventure was the critically acclaimed Broadway production of THE LIFESPAN OF A FACT, which starred Daniel Radcliffe, Cherry Jones, and Bobby Canavale.

-Considered a masterful fundraiser, Dale has served as fundraising consultant to numerous organizations including the Theatre Development Fund (TDF), Santa Fe Art Institute, PostClassical Ensemble, the National Association of Veterans Research and Education Foundations (NAVREF), ARMR Systems, and ArtsEmerson.
+Considered a masterful fundraiser and connector, Dale’s non-profit fundraising career has included leadership roles with the Smithsonian National Museum of African Art, CARE, The Phillips Collection, Arena Stage, Halcyon, and Penumbra Theatre Company.
+He’s consulted for national and international organizations including the Theatre Development Fund (TDF), Santa Fe Art Institute, PostClassical Ensemble, the National Association of Veterans Research and Education Foundations (NAVREF), ARMR Systems, and ArtsEmerson.

 Dale completed graduate work as a Patricia Roberts Harris Fellow at the University of Minnesota’s Humphrey School of Public Affairs and holds a Bachelor of Arts with high honors in Sociology from Millsaps College.
-A native Louisianan and avid art collector, Dale serves on the board of directors for Woolly Mammoth Theatre Company, the Gay Men’s Chorus of Washington, DC, and the Ogden Museum of Southern Art in New Orleans.
-He is an associate member of The Broadway League.
+A native Louisianan and avid art collector, Dale is a trustee of the Ogden Museum of Southern Art in New Orleans.
+He is a member of the Woolly Mammoth Theatre Company in Washington, DC, and holds memberships in The Broadway League, Theatre Communications Group, and the Black Trustee Alliance for American Art Museums.